 SFWMD: Water Levels in Key South Florida Water Bodies This Week

-South Florida - Wednesday February 14, 2024: Here are the latest water levels in key south Florida water bodies from data collected between February 5 and February 11.
+South Florida - Wednesday February 21, 2024: Here are the latest water levels in key south Florida water bodies from data collected between February 12 through February 18.

 The water levels, or “elevations”, represent average for the day and are reported in NGVD29, a scientific measurement of the level of water in comparison to sea level.
 Change in stages are calculated based on average daily stages of water bodies and may not fully capture the actual stage change over the week.
 Total volumes are reported in acre feet (AC FT).